aragon/connect/docs/advanced/app-subgraphs.md

 For example, if you run `yarn deploy-mainnet-staging`, `manifest/data/mainnet-staging.json` will be used to generate your Subgraph manifest.
 This JSON file defines a single data source with the PieDAO organization.
 The resulting deployment will effectively sync very quickly, which should allow you to iterate on your Subgraph without having to wait for long periods of time before you can start testing.

+You need to export your The Graph access token as the `GRAPHKEY` environment variable before running a `deploy-` script.

 ### 9. Deploy your Subgraph with all data sources

-You need to export your thegraph API key as `GRAPHKEY` env variable

-Once you are confident that your Subgraph will behave as expected, you can run `yarn deploy-mainnet` \(without `-staging`!\).
+Once you are confident that your Subgraph will behave as expected, you can run `GRAPHKEY=<key> yarn deploy-mainnet` \(without `-staging`!\).
 This will use `manifest/data/mainnet.json`, which contains many Aragon data sources, such as the templates used by most users to create an organization.
 This will allow your Subgraph to find all the organizations out there, and as in the example, index all instances of the specified apps.

-Of course, this deployment will take much more time to index--potentially days.
+Of course, this deployment will take much more time to index − potentially days.

 ## Troubleshooting